 As for hard benefits, the webinar panel cited data storage, low IT maintenance cost, lower infrastructure investment, disaster assistance and the whole notion of lower cost of ownership.
 For procurement organizations and professionals, and providers like us, cloud technologies have provided a blueprint that we’re using to develop platforms with almost unlimited scalability and complete reliability.

 Conditioned by the Internet, we expect access to information anytime, anywhere with any device.
 That and the rise of mobile have forced companies (or convinced them) to adopt a cloud-first strategy.
-For procurement customers, the cloud translates into greatly enhanced productivity—the whole idea of always being up and always being on.
+For procurement customers, cloud computing translates into greatly enhanced productivity—the whole idea of always being up and always being on.

 Okay, now let’s talk about the gorilla in the room: unauthorized access, data breaches, hackers.
 Not surprisingly, security tops the list of SaaS use in application markets.*** A Gartner statistic shows that companies allocate just 3.8 percent of cloud spending to security, compared to 11 percent from their total IT budgets.
 According to Rajiv Gupta, CEO of cloud security software provider Skyhigh Networks, “There’s a gap between where cloud security budgets currently are and where they should be based on overall security spending.
 In 2016 budgets for cloud security will outpace overall IT security spending as companies play catch-up.”

 There are still companies that believe on-premise is more secure than the cloud, though the ranks are dwindling.
 Along with continual upgrades, better innovation and enhanced support, a new white paper from Amazon Web Services shows why cloud computing may actually offer superior security and risk management to existing on-premise environments.
 It makes sense – with so much business moving to the cloud, providers see it as being in their best interests to ensure 100% security.